josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Ruby Patton:** Tear off the hull markings.

-Change our identifiers to match the ICH Bishop.
+Change our identifiers to match the IEE Bishop.

 Disconnect the video feed from the communications systems.